-If you know any Korean native-speakers you can also check your spelling with them.
+If you know any South Korean native speakers you can also check your spelling with them.
 Even if your name isn’t common enough to be on a list, it may already be established in Korean and you don’t even know it!

 Method 2: Use a Korean Name Generator

 We don’t strongly recommend using Korean name generators because of the reasons above.
-The Korean name from the generator doesn’t necessarily have a deeper meaning to you.
+What you get from the Korean name generator doesn’t necessarily have a deeper meaning to you.
 It just generates a common name.

-However, you never know — you might just get a great-sounding Korean name that suits you.
+However, you never know — you might just get a great-sounding name in Korean that suits you.
 Or at the very least, it could be a good starting point for getting a name in Korean if you’re stuck.